Brighton Lovers Walk Traction and Rolling Stock Maintenance Depot: History

 The depot was opened in 1848 as a carriage works by the LB&SCR, being converted in 1933 to an EMU depot by the Southern Railway.
 At that time, it had adjoining five and seven-track dead-ended buildings.

 In 1987, the depot's allocation included class 421, 422 and 423 EMUs.
 Around the same time, the depot was also used to stable locomotives, including classes 09, 33, 47 and 73.

 Modernisation resulted in the five-track building being reduced to a four-track from 2002, and the depot was reopened for servicing Class 377 units in 2006.
 A mix of Bombardier Transportation and Southern Railway technicians are based here.

 Allocation

-The depot's allocation consists of Gatwick Express Class 387 EMUs, Southern Class 377 EMUs and Class 313 EMUs.
+The depot's allocation consists of Gatwick Express Class 387 EMUs and Southern Class 377 EMUs (subclasses /1 to /4).
+Southern's former Class 313 EMUs were also allocated to the depot until their retirement in 2023.